 Surprising License Denial for PointsBet

 PointsBet's prospective retail partner Cliff Castle Casino Hotel, associated with the Yavapai-Apache Nation, was denied a sports betting license by the Arizona Department of Gaming.
-Their options to enter the market this September are limited.
+Their options to enter the market last September were limited.

 The Navajo Nation, Tohono O’odham Nation and the Arizona Coyotes (NHL) are the only immediate options for available license partners.
 Longer-term, two professional sports team licenses remain.